 My name is Izzy and I am a Spider Solitaire addict.
 There—I've said it.
 Ever since my brother sent me a disk (Windows 98 Plus Pack) that contained Spider Solitaire, I've loved the game.
 It's a very easy game to learn, but a difficult game to win.

 Microsoft originally shipped games such as Spider Solitaire and Minesweeper to get us all used to using computers.
 This was at the start of the computer revolution, and most of us had heard of computers, but had never touched one.

 Playing the packaged Microsoft games taught us how to use a mouse, how to use keyboard short-cuts, and how to drag items around.
-Quite clever really when you think about it.
-They know that games can be addictive, so we play them and play them until we succeed, by which time we are really quite proficient at using both mouse and keyboard.
+Quite clever really, when you think about it.
+They know that games can be addictive, so we play them and play them until we succeed, by which time we are really quite proficient at using both a mouse and a keyboard.

-I'd actually got my first computer shortly after Windows 95 was launched, and I admit I was terrified of it.
-I was so scared it was going to break if I pressed the wrong button, and of course with most of us being very new to computers it was easy to believe the vicious rumors that one wrong move would wipe your computer of all its data.
+I actually got my first computer shortly after Windows 95 was launched, and I admit I was terrified of it.
+I was so scared it was going to break if I pressed the wrong button, and of course, with most of us being very new to computers, it was easy to believe the vicious rumors that one wrong move would wipe your computer of all its data.

 The first Spider Solitaire (the one that was the Windows 98 Plus Pack disk) had only one difficulty level, and that was the hard one with 4 suits.